 These volumes can put abnormal pressure on your eCommerce systems, so you need to be certain that you can meet peak demand.
 Its imperative that you are prepped to prevent system crashes, site outages, slow load-times failure to do so will cause severe revenue and reputation damage.

-- Indication of the web traffic you’re going to receive
+- Estimate the amount of the web traffic you’re going to receive

 - Evaluate the limitation of your website and infrastructure

-- Targeted action to mitigate risks and deliver results
+- Implement targeted action to mitigate risks and deliver results

 - Ensure your payment platform can withstand the influx of transactions

 - Be prepared to fulfil International orders, 3% of peak sales are International orders.

 - Test your infrastructure to ensure it’s robust; there is no excuse for downtime!

 - Optimise user experience